Regards AI Logo

 • You're in a regulated industry that requires audit trails of every customer communication

 A real estate brokerage managing 200 active buyer and seller leads across a team of 10 agents needs a traditional CRM.
-A solo realtor with 50 past clients and a referral-based practice probably doesn't or needs one only for the active transaction pipeline, not for relationship management.
+A solo realtor with 50 past clients and a referral-based practice probably doesn't — or needs one only for the active transaction pipeline, not for relationship management.

-When Small business owners Need a Personal CRM
+When You Need a Personal CRM?

-Choose a personal CRM when:
+You need a personal CRM when:

 • You network in person at events, open houses, conferences, or community groups and need to capture contacts quickly